GridGain-Demos/spring-data-training/README.md

 ### 3. Load World Database

-1. Open a terminal window and navigate to the root directory of this project.

-2. Load the media store database by executing the SQL command to load the sample data.
+1. In the same CLI window, load the media store database by executing the SQL command to load the sample data.

    ```bash
    sql --file=/opt/ignite/downloads/world.sql